ROUTE06

 Share

 In recent years, a variety and large volume of data processing has become common in the operation of products such as web services and mobile applications, not only in large companies but also in startup companies that have just been established.
-WThanks to advancements in technology, particularly cloud computing, it is now possible to develop and operate web services that handle large volumes of data—such as video and voice—and applications requiring real-time responses and integration with multiple IoT devices, all without the need for specialized system construction or a dedicated team.
+Thanks to advancements in technology, particularly cloud computing, it is now possible to develop and operate web services that handle large volumes of data—such as video and voice—and applications requiring real-time responses and integration with multiple IoT devices, all without the need for specialized system construction or a dedicated team.
 This is becoming possible.

 GraphQL, a new query language for the Web API era

 GraphQL is a Web API (Application Programming Interface) standard released by Facebook (now Meta) in 2015, and is used as an open-sourced query language in the development of web services and native applications worldwide It is used as an open-source query language in the development of web services and native applications around the world 1.
-GraphQL defines schemas using a novel 'graph' concept, allowing data requests to be made to a web server declaratively, similar to SQL.
+GraphQL defines schemas using a novel ‘graph’ concept, allowing data requests to be made to a web server declaratively, similar to SQL.
+Schema validation ensures data consistency, making it a reliable choice for developers.
 Compared to RESTful APIs, GraphQL offers better control over the frequency of HTTP requests, responses, and data volume, all through a single, simple endpoint (URI, URL, etc.).
 The design of multiple endpoints and methods is simple.
 Compared to the RESTful API, which emphasizes the design of multiple endpoints and methods, the client application developer has a clear learning curve and can be more agile in implementation.
-12.
+One of the advantages of using GraphQL relates to the number of HTTP requests that would be generated when trying to retrieve data of interest via the REST API.
+As an example, let’s take product: you have a product ID and want to retrieve all product data.
+If we also want to retrieve the images, variants, and metafields for all products, we would have 4 unique HTTP calls.
+This is because in our REST, everything is a separate endpoint.
+This uses a tenth of our capacity, and with a recovery rate of 2 calls per second, it takes 2 seconds to recover.

 Recent mobile applications often deal with large amounts of nested and interlinked data, and to improve system performance, the minimum amount of data required for a specific function (e.g., news feeds, posts, messages, etc.) module/domain must be referenced and GraphQL is a technology standard that has emerged from an era in which the implementation of functions and data processing on the client/front end of websites and native applications such as iOS/Andorid are becoming more diverse and faster, and in which microservices and API integration among various applications are required.
 GraphQL is a technology standard that was born from the background of the need for microservices and API integration between various applications, and has recently been adopted not only by Facebook (Meta), but also by other tech companies such as GitHub, Twitter, Shopify, Airbnb, Rakuten, Mercari, and large companies such as Walmart, Starbucks, and the New York Times, in addition to many others.
-Times, and other large companies, as well as in the development sites of startups around the world14.
+Times, and other large companies, as well as in the development sites of startups around the world1

 GraphQL Architecture